dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 ![Tier 2 support required breakdown](/img/tier2-support-required-breakdown.png)

 Then fixing these exceptions is not required to remove Tier 2 support, and the engineer's plan is sideways to the key business goal.

+Although each leader in the chain decomposed their problem nicely, the end result was bad.
+How can engineering leaders reach across the org chart and prevent this?

-## Technical Inspection
+#### Technical Inspection

 Engineering organizations have a small number of key decision makers - sometimes engineering managers, sometimes tech leads - with the right business and technical context to keep plans within the thin intersection of 'technologically sound', 'business optimal', and 'operationally feasible'.